javierguerragiraldez/pcaplua/README.rst

 Creates a new capture object.
 The first parameter is the name of the network device to be used for packet capture.
 If omitted, the first one available to the user is selected, as returned by ``pcap_lookupdev()``.
 If the second parameter is committed, **nil** or **false**, the device is **not** put on promisc mode.
 (Note that it could already be on that mode).

 If successful, returns the capture object created, and a string with the device name used.
-On failure, raises an error with a (hopefully) relevant message.
+On failure, returns **nil** and a (hopefully) relevant message.

 **decode_ethernet (packet [, table])**